 Report – The politics of EU capital markets

-September 2022 • Making a better case for capital markets • by Christopher Breen, Maximilian Bierbaum, and William Wright
+September 2022 • The politics of capital markets • by Christopher Breen, Maximilian Bierbaum, and William Wright

 The report shows that building bigger and better capital markets in Europe is a long, complex, and technical project – but above all it is a political project.
 This report identifies more than 20 specific types of political resistance to developing capital markets in Europe, and outlines some of the tough political decisions that European and national authorities will need to take to unlock the potential benefits of capital markets for the EU economy and its citizens.